 Dengue cases are on the rise in several major cities of Pakistan.
-More than 74 new cases were reported yesterday in Rawalpindi which counts for the most cases found in a single day.
-Hospitals are getting filled with dengue patients, there is panic and fear among the people.
+More than 74 new cases were reported yesterday in Rawalpindi, which counts for the most cases found in a single day.
+Hospitals are filling with dengue patients, and there is panic and fear among the people.

 Platelets and WBC count in dengue are both the main focus in the recovery of this disease.
 According to data, dengue fever is distinguished by leucopenia (WBC less than 5000 cells/mm3), thrombocytopenia (less than 150,000 cells/mm3), increasing hematocrit (5-10%), and no indication of plasma leakage.

-A decrease in white blood cells of the body is known as Leucopenia.
-White blood cells are mainly required by the body to fight diseases and infections.
+A decrease in white blood cells in the body is known as Leucopenia.
+The body mainly requires White blood cells to fight diseases and infections.
 Since the dengue fever causes a decrease in their number it gets harder for a dengue patient to recover.

 “White blood cell production during the recovery phase is a good indicator about the recovery of dengue fever rather than focused on platelet counts production,” says research that examined the relationship between white blood cells and platelets during dengue hemorrhagic fever recovery in 2014.

 WBC Count in Dengue Fever: